By Dr Charlotte Russell with the help of some fellow travel bloggers:

 I’d suggest combining your visit with a trip to The Coffee Spot in Haarlem.
 I would most definitely recommend their cinnamon buns and delicious coffee.
 I found Haarlem much quieter than Amsterdam with lots of opportunities for photos along the canals.

 If you are staying in Amsterdam, I’d also recommend visiting The Wereldmuseum which is focused on World cultures and inspiring citizenship.
 I found their exhibit about colonialism particularly informative and emotive.
 From a psychological perspective, it was powerful to gain insight into how those who were enslaved found ways of coping.
-The museum highlighted how maintaining connection with their culture, telling stories and caring for one another helped enslaved people to retain their humanity in situations when they were dehumanised by those in power.
+The museum highlighted how maintaining connection with their culture, telling stories and caring for one another helped enslaved people to retain their humanity in situations when they were dehumanized by those in power.

 Freud museum, London

-By Kristin, Blogger and the founder of Scotland Less Explored
+By Kristin, Blogger and the founder of Scotland Less Explored:

 The Freud Museum in London is a tribute to the life and work of the renowned psychoanalyst, Sigmund Freud.
 The museum is in the beautiful old house in Belsize Park which ended up being Freud’s “last address on this planet”, in his words.